The UCLA Center for Health Policy Research, The MolinaCares Accord, and the California Health Care Foundation present the

 Student finalists share their personal stories and experiences with the Health Equity Challenge.

-Learn more about each of the 2022 Health Equity Challenge finalists and winners.
+Learn more about previous Health Equity Challenge finalists and winners.

 FAQ